-Leadership starts with the self, and the focus of your journey will be on the development of the key competencies of awareness, self-management and connections that will help develop you into a mature and grounded individual capable of leading others.
-To achieve this you will take a variety of workshops aimed at developing your personal, academic and executive skills and talents.
-You will also gain a deeper understanding of emotional intelligence over the course of the program.
-The development of these key competencies are tools which you will carry forward for a lifetime.
+The focus of your journey will be on the internal development of the key leadership competencies of awareness, self-management, connections, and emotional intelligence which are characteristic of mature and grounded individual capable of leading others.
+A variety of workshops aimed at building these personal, academic and executive skills and talents will help you develop leadership tools which you will carry forward for a lifetime.

 By following through with the program’s development and growth modules, you will be able to articulate your skills and competencies and their potential to contribute to your personal, academic, and professional life after university.
 The Georgetown Leadership Track will equip you with the necessary tools and experiences which will be reflected in excellence in your future performance.

 As you gain skills, you will grow stronger in confidence and ability to serve in line with the nine Jesuit values that serve as Georgetown’s founding principles.

 Your program achievements such as attending workshops and engaging with the GU-Q community will be recorded on Canvas.